The Climate Crisis

 Since 1985, Patagonia has pledged 1 percent of sales to the preservation and restoration of the natural environment.
-Since then, we’ve awarded over $100 million in cash and in-kind donations to domestic and international grassroots environmental groups making a difference in their communities.
-In November 2018, we announced that we are giving away the $10 million in unplanned cash (we saw as a result of an irresponsible tax cut) to organizations responding to the climate crisis.
-To date, we’ve supported hundreds of organizations working to promote a sustainable-energy future and fighting for the rights of communities on the front lines, advancing a just transition to a clean energy economy and sequestering carbon through nature-based solutions to global warming.
+Since then, we’ve awarded more than $110 million in grants to grassroots environmental groups worldwide that are making a difference in their communities.
+Over the years, in response to the climate crisis, we’ve supported hundreds of organizations that are standing up to Big Oil, fighting for the rights of communities on the front lines, advancing a just transition to a clean energy economy and sequestering carbon through nature-based solutions to global warming.

 Tin Shed Ventures®

 In 2013, we launched Tin Shed Ventures an internal investment arm to support like-minded, responsible startup companies who use business to solve some of the most intractable environmental problems.
 Tin Shed Ventures’ goal is to show that businesses can be successful while demonstrating a deep commitment to environmental stewardship right from the beginning.

-In addition to renewable energy investments, Tin Shed Ventures seeks out early stage innovations that can reduce Patagonia’s reliance on carbon-intensive practices, such as biobased materials and chemistries used in our garments, or processes that use less energy and water than traditional industrial processes.
-For example, Tin Shed Ventures’ first investment was made into Tersus Solutions to develop a closed-loop industrial washing technology that uses liquid CO2 rather than water to clean and process materials and garments.
+In addition to renewable energy investments, Tin Shed Ventures seeks out early-stage innovations that can reduce Patagonia’s reliance on carbon-intensive practices, such as biobased materials and chemistries used in our garments, or methods that use less energy and water than traditional industrial processes.
+For example, Tin Shed Ventures’ first investment was in Tersus Solutions to develop a closed-loop industrial cleaning technology that uses liquid CO2 rather than water to clean and process materials and garments.
 Tersus’s technology uses approximately 35 percent less energy than traditional washing processes.
-To date, Tersus has saved over 110,000 pounds of greenhouse gas emissions.
+To date, Tersus has prevented more than 110,000 pounds of greenhouse gas emissions.